Remote ECE/ENTS Classroom Resources

 Virtual Computer Lab

 The VCL is hosted on site and remotely accessible from lab workstations as well as home computers.
-The VCL is a shared resource and limited to customers working on classroom projects and homeworks.
+The VCL is a shared resource and limited to customers working on classroom projects and homework.
 The VCL is not necessarily a good resource for long-running simulations or resource-intensive projects.
 You can access the VCL and all associated instructions at eit.umd.edu/vcl..
 Please be sure to read the page carefully before logging in.

 Most Engineering course software will be available on the VCL.
 If you need something that is not there, please inquire at email@example.com..